-Antiquity is at the heart of Guatemala: the country incorporates many spectacular Mayan archaeological sites, most significantly the vast UNESCO World Heritage Site of Tikal, where great towers peep through the rainforest canopy and monkeys swing past the sprawling ancient plazas.
+Antiquity is at the heart of Guatemala, and the country is home to many spectacular Mayan archaeological sites, most significantly the vast UNESCO World Heritage Site of Tikal, where great towers peep through the rainforest canopy and monkeys swing past the sprawling ancient plazas.
 The pine-forested hills of the highlands are home to many Mayan communities, whose indigenous beliefs, traditional dress, religious practices and craftsmanship, flourish.
 Indeed, Guatemala has around 21 different ethnic groups, speaking some 23 languages giving it a distinctive culture like nowhere else in the region.

 Mayan mountain-top towns such as Quetzaltenango (or Xela) and Chichicastenango, with their colourful markets, spirited festivals and indigenous way of life are one of the country’s true highlights.
 Ringed by smouldering volcanoes, Antigua was once the country’s capital, the upmarket colonial town as beautiful as its surrounding landscape.
 It comes alive during the Semana Santa (Holy Week) celebrations when elaborate parades through the streets attract thousands from across the country and beyond.